aldesantis/hertz/README.md

 notification.delivered_with?(:email) # => true
 ```

-Hertz does not enforce usage of the delivery API in any way, so some couriers might not take advantage of it.
+Hertz does not enforce usage of the delivery status API in any way, so some couriers may not take
+advantage of it.

 ## Available couriers